Ethel Levey

-Ethel Levey (November 22, 1880 – February 27, 1955), born Grace Ethelia Fowler, was an American actress, dancer, and singer in musical theatre and on the vaudeville stage.
+Ethel Levey (born Grace Ethelia Fowler; November 22, 1880 – February 27, 1955) was an American actress, dancer, and singer in musical theatre and on the vaudeville stage.
 She was the first wife of George M. Cohan, and the second wife of aviator Claude Grahame-White.

 Early life

 Levey was born Grace Ethelia Fowler on November 22 1880 in San Francisco, California.
 She was the daughter of David Fowler and Mattie McGee.
 Her stepfather was Solomon Levy; she used another spelling of his surname as her professional name.